Syrian Democratic Council: 2015

 The Syrian Democratic Council was established on 10 December 2015 in Al-Malikiyah.
 Prominent human rights activist Haytham Manna was elected co-chair at its founding.

 The newly created Syrian Democratic Council (or Assembly) included 13 members from the earlier Democratic Autonomous Administration, about 24 members from specific ethnic components of Syrian society and particular political parties and groups and five independently elected members.

 2016

 On 1 August 2016 the Syrian Democratic Council opened a public office in Hasakah.

 On 11 September 2016 the Syria's Tomorrow Movement signed a cooperation agreement with the Syrian Democratic Council and the associated de facto autonomous region of the DAANES.

 In late September and early October 2016 a forum for the Syrian Democratic Council was held in the town of Rmelan, in the northeastern Hasakah Governorate.
 Those that attended the conference included a representative from Jableh, in the western Latakia Governorate.

-Ronahî TV support the Democratic Union Party.
+Ronahî TV supported the Democratic Union Party.